On this pagetap to expand

 Uptime & SLA comparison

 The Uptime page shows all your tracked vendors side-by-side: uptime %, SLA target, and whether they're meeting it.
-Set a custom SLA target per vendor under its detail page.
+Set a custom SLA target per vendor under its detail page → SLA tab.
+Vendors with attached contracts show their committed uptime automatically.

 Push & Webhooks